 When you click on a file marked as “Video” in the Type column, Amped Replay will show you a thumbnail.
 For proprietary video files this is not possible, since we’ll first need to decode them.

-The interaction between Amped Replay’s Import panel and Window’s File Explorer is very easy: at any time, you can right-click on a file and choose to open its containing folder in Windows Explorer or navigate Replay’s tab to that specific folder.
+The interaction between Amped Replay’s Import panel and Window’s File Explorer is very easy.
+At any time, you can right-click on a file and choose to open its containing folder in Windows Explorer or navigate Replay’s tab to that specific folder.

 That’s all for today!
-We hope you’ve found this issue of the “Amped Replay Tutorials: How do I do this?” series interesting and useful!
+We hope you’ve found this issue of the “Amped Replay Tutorials: How do I do this?” series interesting and useful, especially when it comes to handling CCTV video files!
 Stay tuned and don’t miss the next ones.
 You can also follow us on LinkedIn, YouTube, Twitter, and Facebook: we’ll post a link to every new tutorial so you won’t miss any!